COVID-19 vs Influenza: How Are These Respiratory Illnesses Similar?

 When COVID-19 and influenza are compared, the main difference is the speed of transmission.
 This is a measure to check how soon the virus spreads infection.
 In the case of coronavirus transmission, the virus takes time to spread after the occurrence of symptoms.
 However, a patient gets infected with an influenza virus even before symptoms appear.
 While the influenza

 virus has a shorter incubation period, the coronavirus has a higher one.
 The incubation period refers to the time a person gets infected to the time symptoms appear.
 The serial interval or the time between successive cases is 3 days in the influenza virus.
-In coronavirus, it is estimated to be 5 to 6 days, which implies that the influenza virus has the potential to spread faster.
+It is estimated to be 5 to 6 days in coronavirus, implying that the influenza virus can spread faster.
 [1,2]

-The similarity between the corona and influenza viruses is that these organisms spread the infection through contact and droplets.
+The corona and influenza viruses similarity is that these organisms spread the infection through contact and droplets.
 Different antiviral drugs and vaccines are available for influenza, while vaccines such as Covaxin and Covishield have been developed for COVID-19.

 Additional Read: Important Coronavirus Symptoms in Kids: What every Parent must Keep in Mind